wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

     console.log([1,2,3] === [1,2,3]);
     ```
-##Exercise:

 ## Undefined
-* When something is "undefined" it has no value.
+* When something is "undefined", it represents a value that hasn't been defined.
 * Oddly enough "undefined" is a value.

     ```